Nourish Yin against inner dryness

 • Rice congee in the morning - builds up substance

-📣 Insider tip: A traditional TCM-style pear and date soup - sweet, nourishing and moisturizing.
+📣 Geheimtipp: A traditional TCM-style pear and date soup - sweet, nourishing and moisturizing.
 (You can find the full recipe at the end of the article)

 2. the forgotten breathing rhythm